tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 If the incident becomes a repeated thing, feel free to blacklist the user - but try to remember to take them off the blacklist again when the incident is dealt with.

 ### Foreign-language posts on English sites (or vice versa)
 Treat these as you would an English post.
-If it's spam, offensive, etc., then mark it as `k`; otherwise use `f`.
+If it's spam, offensive, etc., then mark it as `k`; otherwise use `f` or `n`.
+Particularly, answers in the wrong language for the target site are NAA, so `n`.
 Being in the wrong language for the site *alone* doesn't make a post `k`-able.

 ### Plagiarism
 Plagiarism - copying without attribution from another source such as someone else's answer or another website - is not always easy to spot.
 If you do spot it in an answer, then mark it as `k` - you may wish to explain to other users in the chatroom why you've done that, to avoid arguments about what the feedback should be.